phylyc/somatic_workflow/README.md

 # target intervals must be supplied.
 For whole genome sequencing, the intervals
 # are just the binned chromosomal intervals (ideally blacklist-removed).
 Array[File]+ target_intervals
+# The target_intervals annotated with gc content, mappability, and segmental duplications.
 Array[File]? annotated_target_intervals
 # If a panel of normals is not available for the sequencing platform of a sample,
-# it corresponding path must point to an empty file.
-The annotated_target_intervals
+# its corresponding path must point to an empty file (of size 0B).
+The
-# will instead be used for denoising.
+# annotated_target_intervals will instead be used for denoising.
 Array[File]? cnv_panel_of_normals
+# Paired-end reads that overlap at some sites of interest lead to double counting.
+# This process in general is more of an issue in cell-free DNA where the vast majority
+# of templates are ~166bp long, which is shorter than twice the read length.
+The result
+# is that many bases on a given template are reported twice, once from each paired-end
+# read.
+This is mitigated by setting the respective `is_paired_end` entry to `true`.
 Array[Boolean]? is_paired_end       # Boolean inputs, ensure correct format!
 # Whether to use the sample for denoised copy ratio (dCR) and allelic copy ratio
 # (aCR) estimation.
 If not provided, all samples will be used.